Latent Space Modelling of Hypergraph Data: Alternative hypergraph models

 In this model each node in the hypergraph is assigned a parameter which controls its tendency to form edges, and we denote this parameter by $\beta_i$, for $i=1,2,\dots,N$.
 Let $y_{e_k} = 1 $ denote the presence of the hyperedge $e_k = \{ i_1, i_2, \dots, i_k\} \subseteq \{1,2,\dots,N\}$ for $k \geq 2$.
 The probability of the hyperedge $e_k$ occurring is then given by

 Since the hyperedges are assumed to occur independently conditional on $\bm{\beta}=(\beta_1, \beta_2, \dots,$ $\beta_N)$, the likelihood is obtained by taking the product of Bernoulli likelihoods over all possible hyperedges $\mathcal{E}_{N,K}$.
-This likelihood can be shown to belong to the exponential family. \cite{stasi2014} introduce several variants of this model, however we only rely on the above for the study in Section \ref{sec:modeldepth}.
+This likelihood can be shown to belong to the exponential family. \cite{stasi2014} introduce several variants of this model, but we only consider the above model for the study in Section \ref{sec:modeldepth}.